ScanLab-ossi/covid-simulation/README.md

 `ssh` into the instance (currently named `instance-2`).

-Run using `python3 -m simulation.simulation`.
+Run using `python -m simulation`.

 Don't forget to `git pull` before running!
+Password is the Personal Access Token from https://github.com/settings/tokens.

 Run in `screen -S screen-name` so process won't die.
 Rename is possible with `Ctrl+A , :` followed by `sessionname name`.